 Now that we understand how joints are placed, let’s look at the types.

 Contraction joints – These used to be called control joints because they’re used to control random cracking.
 They should be placed roughly 10 feet apart and at a depth that’s one-quarter the thickness of the slab.

 Isolation joints – These joints are used to “isolate” the slab from other structures such as walls, stairs and columns.

 Construction joints – These are used where two concrete surfaces meet.
 They are usually doweled to permit load transfer.

 In the decorative world, we most often see contraction and isolation joints.
 The type of finish often determines the method for incorporating contraction joints.
-In most cases, if the proper depth is achieved either saw cut or tooled joints are acceptable, with saw cuts being far more popular.
+In most cases, if you achieve the proper depth, either saw cut or tooled joints are acceptable.
+Saw cuts, however, are far more popular.

-The most common method is to run the joint 10 foot on center as per ACI specification without much consideration of what it does to the pattern.
-Some installers will incorporate the contraction joints into a band that runs through the body of work breaking up the pattern into sections.
-Of course, this adds time and complexity, which adds to the cost of the project.
+A common method is to run the joint 10-foot on center as per ACI specification without much consideration of what it does to the pattern.
+Some installers incorporate the contraction joints into a band that runs through the body of work breaking up the pattern into sections.
+Of course, this adds time and complexity, which adds to the overall cost.

-The one thing I see from time to time that should be avoided is having a contraction joint follow the pattern of the grout lines of stones.
-Cracks are not smart enough to follow an irregular joint, and this is a guaranteed way to get random cracking.
+One thing I see from time to time that should be avoided is having a contraction joint follow the pattern of the grout lines of stones.
+Cracks aren’t smart enough to follow an irregular joint, and this is a guaranteed way to get random cracking.
 Also, even though decorative saw cuts often look like joints, they provide little structural relief.
 In most cases, decorative saw cuts are 1/8- to 1/4-inch deep and are for aesthetic purposes only.